-Delivery of applications, IT equipment, OT equipment and services physical distribution channels.
-For example, applications may benefit from delivery via encrypted communication channels while IT equipment and OT equipment may benefit from tracking and tamper-evident packaging.
+As part of the delivery of operating systems, applications, IT equipment, OT equipment and services, measures should be implemented to protect their integrity, noting that such measures will differ depending on whether delivery relates to digital or physical distribution channels.
+For example, operating systems and applications may benefit from delivery via encrypted communication channels while IT equipment and OT equipment may benefit from tracking and tamper-evident packaging.
 In doing so, such measures are only beneficial if they are assessed as part of acceptance of products and services.
 In all cases, suppliers should be consulted on how best to confirm the integrity of their products and services.